tech

 The first place to look is your hot water heater.
 Whether you have a unit from York, Lennox, or Carrier, the root cause could be found within the system itself, a gas issue, or an electrical issue.

-If you’re asking, “Why is my hot water not working?” here are 9 potential reasons no hot water in your house occurs.
+If you’re asking, “Why is my hot water not working?” here are nine potential reasons your water heater isn’t producing hot water.
+When you’re ready to call the experts, call ARS®!

 1. Gas Leak